Pinkos1/Dijkstra-s-and-Heuristic-Shortest-Path-Algorithms/Readme.md

 - Measure the runtime of both algorithms for increasing values of `n`
 - Generate four runtime plots (one for each k value)
 - Analyze and compare the results

+## How to run
+Requires Python 3 and matplotlib: pip install matplotlib